In Depth Baby Product Reviews Led by a Pediatrician

 Our testing protocol for double strollers is extensive.
 We put each double stroller through 50 individual tests to inform our ratings.
 We've purchased and tested more than 190 strollers since 2013, including more than 43 double strollers.

-Our testing of double strollers is most heavily weighted on Ease of Use and Maneuverability since no other factors will impact your satisfaction with a double stroller more than those two rating metrics.
+Our testing of double strollers is most heavily weighted towards Ease of Use and Maneuverability, as no other factors will impact your satisfaction with a double stroller more than these two rating metrics.
 Our complete set of 5 test metrics and their weighting is:

 • Ease of Use (40% of overall score weighting)